guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 [This one works well.](https://www.amazon.com/dp/B0DZ6J62C3)

-Mrmachine already captured and mapped an original Titan Noir Max remote.
-We do not need to learn its buttons, HID descriptor, names or Home Assistant entities.
-That has already been done for us by mrmachine.

-** The only per-remote value required is the original remote's 15-byte BLE wake token.

 ## How Bluetooth to Titan Noir Works

 When the projector is awake, the ESP32 maintains a bonded Bluetooth HID